Every year the United States grants over 30,000 K-1 visas.

 - You and your fiancé(e) are not permitted in entering into a lawful U.S. marriage, and/or are intending to marry for the purpose of violating U.S. immigration law;

-- You and your fiancé(e) have not known each other for at least two years and have met at least once (absent waiver).
+- You and your fiancé(e) have not known each other for at least two years and have met at least once (unless you obtain a waiver).

 K-1 Visa Processing Steps